Picnic: Choosing the Right Wine and Keeping It Cool

 The secret lies in choosing a light red served chilled, between 12°C and 14°C.

-Beaujolais-Villages perfectly embodies this category: crisp red fruits, discreet tannins, delicious freshness.
+Beaujolais-Villages perfectly embodies this category: crisp red fruits, discreet tannins, gourmet freshness.

-Loire reds like Bourgueil or Chinon can also do the job, as can a light Pinot Noir , whether it comes from Alsace or Burgundy.
+Loire reds like Bourgueil or Chinon can also do the job, as can a light Pinot Noir, whether from Alsace or Burgundy.

-Remember to always place these bottles at the bottom of the cooler, against the coldest elements.
+Always remember to place these bottles at the bottom of the cooler, against the coldest elements.

-This light refrigeration reveals their fruitiness and reduces their alcohol.
+This slight refrigeration reveals their fruitiness and attenuates their alcohol.

-Have you ever tasted a fresh Gamay with rillettes?
+Have you ever tasted a chilled Gamay with rillettes?
 It's magnificent 🙏

-Now that you know what to put in your basket, let's see how to combine it with your groceries.
+Now that you know what to put in your basket, let's see how to pair it all with your provisions.

-Food and Wine Pairings for a Successful Picnic
+Food & Wine Pairings for a Successful Picnic

 No need to look for complicated pairings: favor natural and regional associations.